-Radio: multiple appearances on WSM’s “Grand Ole Opry”; PRI’s “Whadd’ya Know”; NPR’s “Fresh Air,” “Mountain Stage,” and “World Cafe”; and the syndicated “Acoustic Cafe” and “Laura Ingraham Show.”
+Radio loves him too: there's been multiple appearances on WSM’s “Grand Ole Opry”; PRI’s “Whadd’ya Know”; NPR’s “Fresh Air,” “Mountain Stage,” and “World Cafe”; and the syndicated “Acoustic Cafe” and “Laura Ingraham Show.”
 TV: PBS’s Austin City Limits; NBC’s Today, Late Night with Conan O’Brien, and 30 Rock.
 TV/ﬁlm use of his music includes True Blood, My Name Is Earl, Mary Shelley’s Frankenhole, Very Bad Things, and Flintstones in Viva Rock Vegas, and he has voiced or sung campaigns for Budweiser, McDonalds, Nickelodeon, and Applebees.
 From 2004 to 2008 he hosted an hourlong performance/ interview program for XM satellite radio, “Robbie’s Secret Country.”
 His compositions have been covered by Sam Bush, Kelly Hogan, Sally Timms, Rosie Flores, John Cowan, and Old 97s.

 Robbie’s writing on music and life have appeared in GQ, Blender, the Chicago Reader, DaCapo Press’s Best Music Writing anthologies for 2001 and 2004, Ampliﬁed: Fiction from Leading Alt-Country, Indie Rock, Blues and Folk Musicians, and A Guitar and A Pen: Stories by Country Music’s Greatest Songwriters.
 As an instrumentalist, he has accompanied the Irish ﬁddle master Liz Carroll, the distinguished jazz violinist Jenny Scheinman, and the New Orleans pianist Dr. John.
 As a producer his credits include Touch My Heart: A Tribute to Johnny Paycheck (Sugar Hill, 2004) and Big Thinkin’ by Dallas Wayne (Hightone, 2000).
 Theatrical credits include “Woody Guthrie’s American Song” and Harry Chapin’s “Cottonpatch Gospel.”
 He served twice as judge for the Winﬁeld National Flatpicking Guitar competition.
 He tours yearlong with various conﬁgurations and plays a weekly residency at the Hideout in Chicago.

-Live performance of "Dirty-Mouthed Flo" on the DVD Bloodied But Unbowed: Bloodshot Records' Life In The Trenches.
+- Live performance of "Dirty-Mouthed Flo" on the DVD Bloodied But Unbowed: Bloodshot Records' Life In The Trenches

-"Tears at the Grand Ol' Opry" on Hard-Headed Woman: A Celebration of Wanda Jackson
+- "Tears at the Grand Ol' Opry" on Hard-Headed Woman: A Celebration of Wanda Jackson

-"Cigarette State" on For a Life of Sin
+- "Cigarette State" on For a Life of Sin

-"She Took a Lot of Pills (and Died)" on Hell-Bent
+- "She Took a Lot of Pills (and Died)" on Hell-Bent

-"Wedding of the Bugs" (studio version) on Straight Outta Boone County
+- "Wedding of the Bugs" (studio version) on Straight Outta Boone County

-"Across the Alley from the Alamo" on Salute the Majesty of Bob Wills
+- "Across the Alley from the Alamo" on Salute the Majesty of Bob Wills

-"Browns Ferry Blues" on Old Town School Songbook: Volume One
+- "Browns Ferry Blues" on Old Town School Songbook: Volume One

-"Godfrey" on The Bottle Let Me Down
+The Bottle Let Me Down